MohammadParsaTheFirst/Deep-generative-models-course/README.md

 # Deep-Generative-Models
-Coursework and projects for Deep Generative Models (DGM) course (Graduate), including theoretical homework solutions/problems, final solution/problems, and the project of the course.
+Coursework and projects for Deep Generative Models (DGM) course (Graduate), including theoretical homework solutions/problems, and the project of the course.

 ## CHW1's Results:
 - **Implementing an LSTM to fit the `yfinance` data**: